 The two girls were found in a ditch with their skulls crushed.
 Both girls were white.
 Stinney’s sister said that she was with him all day and that it would have been impossible for him to kill the two girls.
 Also, Stinney was only 95 pounds at the time which would make it almost impossible for him to kill them.
 Stinney is the youngest person who was wrongfully convicted who was executed.
 He was executed only three months after he was sentenced.

-If you believe you or someone you know has been wrongfully convicted, contact Keller Law Offices for a free consultation.
-Keller Law Offices handles appeals and Max Keller has successfully won cases in the Minnesota supreme court.
+If you believe you or someone you know has been wrongfully convicted, contact Keller Criminal Defense Attorneys for a free consultation.
+Keller Criminal Defense Attorneys handles appeals and Max Keller has successfully won cases in the Minnesota supreme court.
 Max Keller has been practicing law for 17 years and worked as an assistant attorney general for five years.
 He has also won many jury trials throughout Minnesota.
 Do not put your freedom at risk.
-Keller Law Offices will fight for you and for your freedom.
-Keller Law Offices is conveniently located downtown Minneapolis, Minnesota.
+Keller Criminal Defense Attorneys will fight for you and for your freedom.
+Keller Criminal Defense Attorneys is conveniently located downtown Minneapolis, Minnesota.
 Call 952-913-1421 today.